 Kristen is the expert root cause analyst for several independent school districts, churches, businesses, and community organizations in need of maximizing youth, parental, and Millennial engagement.
 She has been featured as a social development expert in Be Great Magazine, Equanimity Magazine, and the City of Irving Television Network.
 In addition to managing Advising Generation Z, Kristen has recently been hired as a contractor for PBS.KIDS to develop a STEM-related digital series launching in the fall of 2018.

 Kristen is dedicated to building confidence, developing leadership, inspiring unity, and setting high standards for Millennials and youth living in North Texas.
 Her philosophy of supporting and developing people to become the best version of themselves, has inspired and empowered thousands of school-age children and young adults to pursue their personal and professional goals.
 She has accomplished this by creating a safe space for them to move beyond the pain of their past and focus on building a brighter future.
-Kristen graduated from Wiley College with her Bachelors of Science in Ethical Leadership and is currently pursuing her Masters of Education in Training and Development at Wayland Baptist University.
+Kristen graduated from Wiley College with her Bachelors of Science in Ethical Leadership and earned a Masters of Education in Training and Development at Wayland Baptist University.
+She is currently pursuing a Ph.D. in Transformational Leadership in the Fall of 2020.